dntks/easyLUT/README.md

 ![alternative 64x64x64 wide LUT](sample/src/main/res/drawable-nodpi/filter_wide_8_bgr.png?raw=true)
 - Inverted RGB dimensions: blue on X-axis, green on Y-axis, red on Z-axis

+## Other variants

- The RGB dimensions are now guessed by the library, assuming normal color schemes:
- Checking the RGB values in LUT cube's 3 parts on the XYZ axes farthest parts.
+The RGB dimensions are now guessed by the library, assuming that the RGB dimensions correspond with the LUT cube's XYZ axes such that the maximum value exists in the farthest coordinate.

 If you come across any other LUT types which is not handled well by the library please create a ticket.

-For inverted color schemes, for example when you want red pixel to become blueish ones, I'll update the library with configurable axis scheme.

-Full usage:

-    EasyLUT.fromResourceId()
-           .withResources(resources)
-           .withLutBitmapId(R.drawable.filter_lut_01)
-           .withColorAxes(CoordinateToColor.Type.RGB_TO_XYZ)           //default is GUESS_AXES
-           .withStrategy(BitmapStrategy.Type.APPLY_ON_ORIGINAL_BITMAP) //default is CREATING_NEW_BITMAP
-           .withAlignmentMode(LutAlignment.Mode.HALD)                  //default is SQUARE
-           .createFilter();